Forest1027/React-Redux/README.md

 |Client State|Is Authenticated?
 Filters set by User|Managed via Redux|

 ## Action Creators
 A function that returns a function.

+With the help of redux-thunk middleware, the dispatched action can be caught by redux-thunk and execute asynchronous code, then the middleware dispatches the action again to allow it to continue to reach reducers.